 This Tahini Sauce is incredibly versatile – fabulous as a sauce, a dip, or a dressing for bowls, greens, veggies, and proteins!
 Here are some of my favorite chef-inspired ways to incorporate it into your meals:

 Vegetables: Add a flavorful “pop” by drizzling this sauce over simply cooked vegetables.
 It’s fantastic with sautéed kale, garlicky Swiss chard, or even roasted broccoli.
+Clients always ask for this combo—roasted broccoli and tahini never fails.

 Proteins: This sauce beautifully complements a variety of simple proteins.
 Serve it with Pan Seared Salmon, alongside a decadent Duck Breast Recipe for an impressive meal, or pair it with grilled chicken or beef.
+When I’m prepping for private dinners, tahini sauce is one of my go-to secret weapons for elevating lean proteins.

 Storage Tips & Troubleshooting for Your Tahini Sauce